 The level of fines being handed out is said to reflect a growing desire for organisations to answer for any shortcomings that lead to injury, illness and death.

-It is felt Health & Safety compliance isn’t being taken seriously enough.
+It is felt health and safety isn’t being taken seriously enough.
 Stiffer penalties are therefore meant to deter lawbreaking and make employers take greater care.

 Tougher sentencing guidelines were introduced in February 2016.
 In the year following their introduction:

 - the 20 largest fines accounted for £30.7m of the £69.9m total

 - thirty-eight cases received fines of over £500k